How much interest on 1 million pounds can you earn?

 While interest rates are high for the moment, that won’t always be the case.
 At the same time, high inflation is bound to impact your cost of living.

-Even if you turned over every penny, you’d likely eventually have to start digging into your £1 million principal amount.
+Even if you turned over every penny, you may have to start digging into your £1 million principal amount.

-If, however, you invest wisely in one or more of the opportunities listed above, the prospect of achieving future goals, such as early retirement, becomes a lot more realistic.
+However, if you invest wisely in one or more of the opportunities listed above, the prospect of achieving future goals, such as early retirement, becomes much more realistic.

 Get matched with a financial adviser

-Earning the best possible returns from your £1 million depends on a number of interrelated factors.
+Earning the best possible returns from your £1 million depends on many interrelated factors.
 These are often complex and best navigated with a trusted financial adviser.

 Luckily, finding a financial adviser is easy with Unbiased.

-All you need to do is answer a few questions, and we'll match you with a financial adviser regulated by the Financial Conduct Authority (FCA), who’ll be suited to your needs.
+Answer a few questions, and we'll match you with a financial adviser regulated by the Financial Conduct Authority (FCA) who is suitable for your needs.

 View similar amounts: 10 million | 20 million | 50 million | 100 million